About the Journal

 - Misleading attribution: Removing an author’s name, despite significant contributions; an inaccurate or insufficient list of authors who contributed to a manuscript.

-- Invalid source: Referencing either an incorrect or not existent source.
+- Invalid source: Referencing either an incorrect or nonexistent source.

-- Paraphrasing: Taking the words of another and using them alongside original text without attribution.
+- Paraphrasing: Taking the words of another and using them alongside the original text without attribution.

 - Repetitive research: Repeating data or text from a similar study with a similar methodology in a new study without proper attribution.